 GASB Statement No. 81, Irrevocable Split-Interest Agreements, effective for periods beginning after December 15, 2016, improves accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
-Management believes the new requirements are not applicable to the Commission.
+The new requirements are not applicable to the Commission.